-With monthly sales and expenses projected, business profitability, feasibility and value can be determined.
-Total Sales minus Total Cost of Sales Expenses (including Cost of Sales payroll) minus Total Overhead Expenses (including Overhead payroll) equals Monthly Cash Reserve.
-This is also your profitability.
-Is there any money left?
+Total Earnings minus Total Cost of Revenue Expenses (such as Cost of Revenue payroll) minus Total Overhead Expenses (including Overhead payroll) equals Monthly Cash Reserve.
+This can also be your profitability.

-What debt are you servicing?
-Evaluate this debt separately from your profitability.
-Debt takes many forms including notes, loans, credit cards, leases, and lines of credit.
-When businesses must restructure their debt in order to improve cash flow, lenders expect the business’s Balance Sheet to look a certain way in order to qualify for financing.
+Assess this debt separately from your profitability.
+Debt takes many forms such as notes, loans, credit cards, leases, and lines of credit.
+When companies must restructure their debt to be able to increase cash flow, lenders expect the company's Balance Sheet to look a certain way to be able to be eligible for financing.

-So, What’s Next?
+So, What is Next?

 After this working budget is constructed, a break-even sales volume could be ascertained that generates enough profit to pay debt burden and don't have any cash loss.
 Your cash flow goals are now clarified and approaches can be implemented.
 Any problems that caused a cash flow issue will then be corrected.

 With your Cash Flow mapped out, you've got the start of control.